Maine nurse sees Ebola quarantines as 'abundance of politics'

 Speaking to NBC from Fort Kent, Maine, Hickox indicated she would continue to stay away from crowds in her community, but that her partner, Ted Wilbur, should be allowed to go back to nursing school on Monday.

-"I understand that the community has been through a lot in the past week and I do, you know, apologize to them for that," she told NBC.
+"I understand that the community has been through a lot in the past week and I do, you know, apologise to them for that," she told NBC.

 "I will not go into town, into crowded public places ...
 But on the other hand, you know, my partner is currently in nursing school and there is definitely zero scientific evidence that says he shouldn't be allowed to return to his campus on Monday."